 Fun & Best Things to Do in Mannheim, Germany

 You shouldn’t wonder anymore about what to do in Mannheim, Germany.
-Here is a comprehensive list including tourist attractions, nightlife, points of interest, and museums.
+Here is a comprehensive list of tourist attractions, nightlife, points of interest, and museums.

 1. Make Your Way to Mannheim Water Tower (Wasserturm)

 The Mannheim Water Tower was constructed in the early 1800s, visitors can’t help but stare at this charming Baroque structure.

 The sandstone water tower is the city’s most identifiable landmark and is one of the top Mannheim attractions to visit.
 Its strategic location makes it a prominent point of interest.

 The sculptures depicting various mythical creatures that decorate the grounds surrounding the tower are also quite appealing, as they are intriguing.